-Drain(s): Dr. Kunkel may place a drain during abdominoplasty surgery but this is not mandatory.
-With a circumferential procedure, one or two additional drains may be required.
+Drain(s): Dr. Kunkel may place a drain during abdominoplasty surgery.
+With a circumferential procedure, additional drains may be required.
 Drains collect fluid that might otherwise accumulate beneath the skin.
 If a drain is placed, it may remain in place for one or two (possibly more) weeks after surgery.
 People may return to work or other activities with a drain in place; it just needs to be concealed beneath clothing during that time.